mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 The key vault collection namespace refers to a collection that contains all data keys used for encryption and decryption (aka the key vault collection).
 Data keys are stored as documents in a special MongoDB collection.
-Data keys are protected with encryption by a KMS provider (AWS KMS or a local master key).
+Data keys are protected with encryption by a KMS provider (AWS KMS, Azure key vault, GCP KMS, or a local master key).

 keyVaultClient
 ^^^^^^^^^^^^^^